Illinois / County

 What is the weather like in Wood River, IL year-round?

-Residents enjoy four distinct seasons, with warm summers reaching up to 89°F and winters dipping to 21°F. Wood River receives about 40.5 inches of annual rainfall and enjoys sunny days 57% of the year, making for a balanced climate.
+Wood River experiences four distinct seasons, with warm summers reaching highs of 89°F and cold winters dipping to 21°F. The area receives about 41 inches of rainfall annually and enjoys sunshine on 57% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter